Farmers’ special pension no longer granted

 The scheme of special pensions for farmers ended at the end of 2018.
 New benefits under this scheme are no longer granted.
 The already granted aids will continue unchanged.
 The farmer’s early retirement aid was based on a provisional act.
 The last Act on the Farmer’s Early Retirement Aid was valid from 2015 to 2018 .

-The farmers’ early retirement aid is not a benefit of the earnings-related pension scheme although it is determined based on the earnings of the insured person in the earnings-related pension scheme.
-It is a form of agricultural assistance, a special pension, which is totally financed by public funds.
-Its purpose is to allow a correctly-timed change of generation before the old-age retirement age.
+The farmers’ early retirement aid was granted to a farmer who gave up agriculture or forestry or a reindeer herder who gave up reindeer husbandry before reaching the retirement age.
+It was not a benefit of the earnings-related pension scheme although it was determined based on the insured earnings in the earnings-related pension scheme.
+It was a form of agricultural assistance, a special pension, which was totally financed by public funds.

-In 2015, 600 insured farmers retired on this special pension for farmers.
-By the end of 2016, a total of 13,600 pensioners received a special farmers’ pension.
+In 2017, roughly 200 insured farmers retired on this special pension for farmers.
+By the end of 2017, a total of 12,000 pensioners got a special farmers’ pension.
 The number of recipients of a special farmers’ pension is declining due to a decline in the number of farmers.
 The number of recipients of the special farmers’ pension was at its highest in the early 1990s.